When putting together the itinerary for our second TTT Tour, we had just one worry: would three days in Istanbul be enough?

 Gathering on the Bar’s balcony, we watched as Istanbul’s skyline turned a heavenly pink, before blushing a deep scarlet.
 Ahead of us, the Golden Horn glowed and the city’s buildings began to light up.

-It was the most brilliant way to end our three days in Istanbul – and an unforgettable evening in what is a truly unforgettable city.
+It was the most brilliant way to end our 3 days in Istanbul – and an unforgettable evening in what is a truly unforgettable city.

 However, fit we did – and in style.
-Far from feeling exhausted or overwhelmed – and thanks to the city’s public transport system – we managed to strike a balance between sight seeing and relaxation; enjoying blissful Hammam experiences alongside history lessons.
+Far from feeling exhausted or overwhelmed – and thanks to the city’s public transport system – we managed to strike a balance between sight seeing and relaxation.

-From exploring the hipster streets of Karaköy and enjoying morning coffees, to tackling the pulsing crowds of the city’s Grand Bazaar, our three days in Istanbul allowed us to experience both sides that this city has to offer: both its relaxed and mellow atmosphere, and its frenetic, intoxicating buzz.
+From exploring the hipster streets of Karaköy and enjoying morning coffees, to tackling the pulsing crowds of the city’s Grand Bazaar, our 3 days in Istanbul allowed us to experience both sides that this city has to offer.

-Of course, there’s still so much more to see and do in Istanbul, but given that we had just three days to see it in?
+Of course, there’s still much more to do in terms of what to see in Istanbul, but given that we had just 3 days to cover its top spots?
 I think we did very well indeed.

 1 comment